h4rldev/portfolio/README.md

 ### What is this licensed under?

-The frontend is licensed under the BSD-3-Clause license, and the backend is licensed under the AGPL-3.0 license.
+The frontend & backend is licensed under the BSD-3-Clause license.
-See the LICENSE files [here](LICENSE) and [here](https://github.com/h4rldev/toast/blob/main/LICENSE) for more information.
+See the LICENSE file [here](LICENSE) for more information.